antononcube/RakuForPrediction-book/Articles/Outlier-detection-in-a-list-of-numbers.md

 # +---------------------+
 ```

-Here is the first step:
+Here is the first and second steps combined:

 ```perl6
 @points.pairs.grep({ $_.value > 1.5 * mean(@points) })